ottypes/json1/spec.md

 - Doing multiple inserts or multiple removes in a list is quite common, and its quite awkward in JSON0.
 (You need an operation component for each insert and each remove).
 - The new type should support conversion between JSON operations and [JSON Patch (RFC 6902)](https://tools.ietf.org/html/rfc6902).
 I want those conversions to be bidirectional if possible, although converting embedded custom OT types to JSON Patch won't work.

-*tldr;* After a lot of thinking I think we can have a replacement type which is simpler and easier to maintain, faster, more feature rich and more widely useful.
+*tldr;* JSON1 is designed to be simpler and easier to maintain, faster, more feature rich and more widely useful.

 ## Operations

-The tree is actually a compact form describing three phases.
-Conceptually, the phases are executed on the document in order:
+Operations are expressed in a compact JSON form containing instructions for up to three traversals of the JSON document.
+The phases are executed on the document in order:

 1. **Pick up phase**: In the pickup phase we take subtrees out of the document.
 They are either put in a temporary holding area or discarded.
 2. **Drop phase**: In the drop phase we insert new subtrees in the document.
-These subtrees either come from the holding area (from the pickup phase) or they're literals in the operation.
+These subtrees either come from the holding area (from the pickup phase) or they're literals embedded in the operation.
 The drop phase must place every item from the holding area back into the document.
 3. **Edit phase**: In the edit phase we make changes to embedded documents in the tree.

-The operation itself looks like a single traversal, but the traversal is actually executed multiple times.
-During the pick up phase, we only look at pick ups & removes.
-During the drop phase we only look at drops and inserts, and during the edit phase we only look at edits.
+Instructions for all three phases are overlaid over the top of one another inside the operation structure.

+The operation describes a traversal of the document's tree.
+The way to interpret the operation is:

+- The traversal starts at the root of the document.
+- The `[` symbol saves the current location in the document to a stack. (*stack.push(location)*)
+- The `]` symbol pops the previously stored location from the stack. (*location = stack.pop()*)
+- Strings and numbers inside the operation will descend into the JSON tree using the specified index.
+Strings are exclusively used to descend into the key of an object, and numbers to descend into a particular index of a list.
+- Objects `{...}` contain instructions to be performed at the current location *as the stack is being unwound*.
+These objects are internally called *operation components*.
+They can contain instructions:
+    - `p` for pick up into storage
+    - `r` for remove
+    - `d` for drop from storage
+    - `i` for insert literal
+    - `e` for edit, with accompanying `et` for describing the edit type. `es` / `ena` are shorthands for string and number edits).
+  See below for more detail.

+Consider this operation, which moves the string at `doc.x` to `doc.y` then edits it:

+    [['x', {p:0}], ['y', {d:0, es:[5, 'hi']}]]

+This operation contains instructions for all 3 phases:

+1. `['x', {p:0}]`: Go to the item at key 'x' inside the document and pick it up, storing it in holding location 0.
+2. `['y', {d:0}]`: Go to the key 'y' in the document and place the item in storage location 0.
+3. `['y', {es:[5, 'hi']}]`: Go to key 'y' in the document and edit the value using an embedded string edit.
+(This uses the text-unicode type internally, inserts 'hi' at position 5 in the string.)

+When an operation is applied, the phases are executed in sequence.
+During traversal, any parts of the operation not related to the current phase are ignored.

-Just like JSON0, when you edit a list, the list is spliced.
+Just like JSON0 and string edits, when you insert or remove items from a list the list is reordered with no holes.
 So for example, if you have a list with `[1,2,3]` and discard the second element, the list will become `[1,3]`.
 If you then insert 5 at the start of the list, the list will become `[5,1,3]`.

-If you don't want this behaviour, use an object.
+There are many equivalent ways the same operation could be written (by wrapping everything with extra [], reordering parts of the traveral, etc).
+The JSON1 library strictly requires all operations follow some canonicalization rules:

+- There are no unnecessary lists `[...]` in the operation. `['x', {r:0}]` rather than `[['x', [{r:0}]]]`.
+- The traversal happens in numeric / alphabetic order through all keys. `[['x', {p:0}], ['y', {d:0}]]` rather than `[['y', {d:0}], ['x', {p:0}]]`.
+When relevent, all list descents should appear before all object descents.
+- Components are collapsed when possible.
+(So, `['x', {r:0, i:1}]` rather than `['x', {r:0}, {i:1}]`).
+- Pick up and drop slot identifiers should be numbers counting from 0.
+- There are no empty operation components. (`['x', {r:0}]` is valid. `[{}, 'x', {r:0}]` is not.)

+Slot identifiers should be ordered within the operation, but this is not strictly enforced in the library.

+Constructing operations which follow all these rules in code can be quite tricky.
+Most users should either:

+- Construct complex operations out of simple operations, then use *compose* to merge the simple operations together, or
+- Use the *WriteCursor* API to build complex operations.
+WriteCursor will take care of formatting the operation.

+Noop is written as `null`.

 ### Some examples.